mabelzhang/ros1_bridge_sandbox/README.md

 . devel_isolated/setup.bash
 ```

+## Run the example: ROS 1 publisher and ROS 2 subscriber

 Keeping the bridge running in Shell 3, try the other direction, subscribing to
 ROS 1 messages in ROS 2.